-In this article, we are going to look at the fundamental parts that create a good lead tone and help you get the sound in your head!
+In this article, we are going to look at the fundamental parts that create a good lead tone.
+We’ll help you get the sound in your head!
 In my many years of chasing tone, sometimes you simply need to start again.

 Fundamentals of Lead Guitar Tone

-When it comes to creating a lead sound that cuts through the mix and responds as you would hope, there are a few things to consider.
+When it comes to creating a lead sound that cuts through the mix, there are a few things to consider.

 - Gain, distortion, or saturation